tausiq/flutter_plate/README.md

-# Flutter Starter Kit - App Store Example
+# Flutter Plate - A Starter Kit for Flutter

 A starter kit for beginner learns with Bloc pattern, RxDart, sqflite, Fluro and Dio to architect a flutter project.
-This starter kit build an App Store app as a example
+This starter kit builds an App Store, Counter page, Timer page, Firebase Todo, Infinite list and many more as example

 ![App Store Flutter Demo](https://i.ibb.co/FsyWhpY/ezgif-3-5dbb34baf658.gif)